ivadomed/model-spinal-rootlets/README.md

 A new labeling of the D2 dataset with spinal level-depending values has been conducted.
 As a result of uncertainty, five images were excluded.
 The resultant Dataset D3 comprises 33 images, including 31 for training and 2 for testing (same as D2).
-This dataset features a subject mean age of XX and incorporates spinal level-specific spinal nerve segmentation.
+This dataset features a subject mean age of 26.5 y.o, standard deviation of 5.5 and incorporates spinal level-specific spinal nerve segmentation.

 A five-fold training of nnUNet 3d_fullres model has been conducted for 1000 epochs, dice scores were between 0.4 and 0.6.
 No post-processing techniques led to an increase in scores under these